 - Bendable straws

-You definitely want straws for the boys to blow through.
+You definitely want straws for the Scouts to blow through.
 The boats move better with a thin stream of air rather than a big puff.
-Plus, asking little boys to blow means you're going to get some spit too! 🙂
+Plus, asking little Scouts to blow means you're going to get some spit too! 🙂